GOP panel ready to block new student vaccination mandates

-The Legislature's GOP-controlled rules committee is set to hold a public hearing on the policy Tuesday.
+The Legislature's GOP-controlled rules committee held a public hearing on the policy Tuesday.
 A committee vote to block the policy could soon follow, perhaps within days.

-The committee's co-chair, Republican Sen. Steve Nass, called the new provisions “arbitrary and capricious” in an message to constituents.
+The committee's co-chair, Republican Sen. Steve Nass, called the new provisions “arbitrary and capricious” in a message to constituents.
 The rules committee blocked the policy in the last legislative session as well.

-“Unfortunately, Governor Evers, the (state Department of Health Services) and legislative Democrats vigorously oppose the right of parents and adults to make free decisions regarding immunizations,” Nass said in his message.
+State health officials in February announced they were trying again to implement regulations this fall that require students entering seventh grade to get vaccinated against meningitis.
+Students entering 12th grade must get a booster shot.
+Previously, the agency did not require any vaccinations against meningitis.

 People are also reading…